Braintree Lawn Grubs Control Services

 Braintree’s neighborhoods present diverse challenges for grub management:

-- South Braintree: glacial till soils, poor drainage, mature oaks, high grub risk
+- South Braintree: glacial till soils, poor drainage, mature oaks/maples, high grub survival

-- East Braintree: sandy outwash, excellent drainage, Oriental beetle prevalence
+- East Braintree: sandy outwash, excellent drainage, Oriental beetle prevalence, irrigation common

-- Highlands: rocky shallow soils, limited depth, variable moisture, animal digging common
+- Highlands: rocky shallow soils, limited depth, variable moisture, animal digging frequent

 - Liberty Park: marine clay, high water table, enhanced buffer zones near wetlands

-- South Shore Plaza area: urban heat island, altered soil temps, compacted soils
+- South Shore Plaza area: urban heat island, irrigation systems, increased Japanese beetle activity

 Braintree Department of Public Works